How to Teach Addition to Kindergarten Students

 Step 1: Define the Concept of Addition

-Use everyday objects such as toys, blocks, and pencils.
+When introducing addition activities for kindergarten, use everyday items like toys, blocks, and pencils.
 Ask your student how many of each object there are in total.
-They will then have to add them together.
+They’ll have to tally the results.

 For example: “How many toy cars do you have?
 How many toy buses?
 How many toy trains?
 How many in total?”
-These tasks help explain kids the basic concept of addition and the relationships between numbers.
+These tasks help explain to kids the basic addition concept for kindergarten and the relationships between numbers.

 Define the Concept of Addition